raysfire/rayshud/README.md

 Help/Support
 --------
-* If you have a MacOS, remove the existing clientscheme.res file in the `rayshud/resources` folder and rename the file clientscheme_mac to clientscheme.
-If you don't do this, the in-game font will not render properly, or maybe still won't.
+* If you can't see player health as Spy or the Medic, disable floating TargetID health by inputting `tf_hud_target_id_disable_floating_health 1` into the console or disabling the option in Advanced Options.
-* If you've found a bug, need help or have a suggestion - either [open a support ticket here on GitHub](https://github.com/raysfire/rayshud/issues/new) or [make a post on the Steam Group](https://steamcommunity.com/groups/rayshud).
+* If you've found a bug or have a suggestion, [open a ticket on GitHub](https://github.com/raysfire/rayshud/issues/new) or [make a post on the Steam Group Forums](https://steamcommunity.com/groups/rayshud/discussions).

 Credits
 --------